sudopluto/learning-how-to-live/age-20.md

     - exploring stoicism and buddhism
     - figuring out what I want and how I am supposed to get there
     - choose the hills upon which to die upon
+    - personal three truths
+        - humans can only be decisive, never correct
+        - you need to accept the results of the decisions made
+        - everyone is just trying their best
 - music
     - less edm, more rock
         - lots of jrock and mathrock